codeforamerica/recordtrac/docs/requester.md

 * Requests with "open" or "closed" status
 * Date range in which the request was received
-* Department in which the point of contact for that request resides
+* Agency in which the point of contact for that request resides

 Members of the public can also sort the requests by: